Halesowen Abbey: Walsall and Wednesbury

 The Court of Common Pleas in session, manuscript c.
 1460, in Inner Temple library.

-In January 1223 William Ruffus was summoned to the Court of Common Pleas to explain why he claimed the advowson of the church of Walsall, where Magister Serlo de Sunning, had been rector since he was installed by King John.
-Serlo alleged that William had waged a feud against him for some years, seizing his goods and money, harassing his servants, and costing him 200 marks in total.
-William testified that he did not claim the advowson but only the manor of Walsall: he recognised that the patron of the church was the king.
-Serlo pointed out that, as a cleric, he had tried to settle the matter with William in a church court but this had been prevented by a writ prohibe ne procedat.
-William offered trial by combat but the court was apparently disposed to favour Serlo, who was given an opportunity to challenge the writ blocking his resort to a church court.
-The evidence given by William is entirely inconsistent with his charter: if he did not hold the advowson of the church or even claim it, he could not grant it to Halesowen Abbey.
-The case seems to have petered out but in 1227 the court confirmed Serlo's position and stated bluntly that the church of Walsall was "a gift of the Lord the King."
+In January 1223, William Ruffus was summoned to the Court of Common Pleas to explain why he claimed the advowson of the church of Walsall, where Magister Serlo de Sunning had been rector since his installation by King John.
+Serlo alleged that William had waged a feud against him for some years, seizing his goods and money, harassing his servants, and costing him a total of 200 marks.
+William testified that he did not claim the advowson, but only the manor of Walsall; he recognised that the patron of the church was the king.
+Serlo pointed out that, as a cleric, he had tried to settle the matter with William in a church court, but a writ prohibe ne procedat had prevented this.
+William offered trial by combat, but the court was apparently disposed to favour Serlo, who was allowed to challenge the writ blocking his resort to a church court.
+The evidence given by William is entirely inconsistent with his charter.
+If he did not hold the advowson of the church or even claim it, he could not grant it to Halesowen Abbey.
+The case seems to have petered out, but in 1227 the court confirmed Serlo's position and stated bluntly that the church of Walsall was "a gift of the Lord the King."